multiversx/mx-exchange-sc/README.md

 This contract is the only contract that has the ability to create `LOCKED MEX` tokens.
 Other contract (that are whitelisted) can request creating and forwarding of these tokens.

 Locked MEX is an SFT Token.
 The reasoning behind this is because each Locked Mex, depending on the creating parameters, can have different `Unlock Schedule`.

+Each `Locked MEX` has an unlock schedule because its goal is to represent a MEX that can only be unlocked in the future.
+This unlock will not happen once, it will be in different phases, configurable.
+For example, it can be configured to be unlocked with for example 10% every month.